vyrjana/pyimpspec/README.md

 ### Installing

 The latest version of pyimpspec requires a **recent version of Python (3.8+)** and the most straightforward way to install pyimpspec is by using [pip](https://pip.pypa.io/en/stable/):
-Make sure that Python and pip are installed first and then type the following command into a terminal of your choice (e.g. PowerShell in Windows).
+Make sure that Python and pip are installed first and then type the following command into a terminal of your choice (e.g., PowerShell in Windows).

 ```
 pip install pyimpspec